elmaxe/devops-tutorial/README.md

-# CI for Python with unittest using Github Actions
+# CI for Python with unittest using GitHub Actions

 # Introduction

-In this tutorial you will learn how to set up a basic CI workflow for Python with Github Actions.
-You will learn how to set up unit tests and create an automated Github workflow that runs on pushes and pull requests to the master branch.
+In this tutorial you will learn how to set up a basic CI workflow for Python with GitHub Actions.
+You will learn how to set up unit tests and create an automated GitHub workflow that runs on pushes and pull requests to the master branch.
 The workflow will test and lint the code.

 ## What is unittest?
 Unittest is a unit testing capable module in Python’s standard library.

 ## What is flake8?
 Flake8 is a tool to lint your code, in other words make sure it follows a certain style convention, which can be customized in any way you want.

-## What is “Github actions”?
+## What is GitHub Actions?
-Github actions automates your CI/CD workflows.
-You can build, test and deploy your code right on Github.
-In this tutorial we will use Github Actions to automatically lint the code and run unit tests when you push to master or create a pull request to the master branch.
+GitHub Actions automates your CI/CD workflows.
+You can build, test and deploy your code right on GitHub.
+In this tutorial we will use GitHub Actions to automatically lint the code and run unit tests when you push to master or create a pull request to the master branch.

 ## Prerequisites
 This tutorial is written for and intended to run on Ubuntu/Windows 10
 - Python 3.8